 (P.S.
 See if you can pick which suggestions are mine and which are Phil’s!)

 The Hobbit and Lord of the Rings – J. R. R. Tolkien

 J. R. R. Tolkien’s Middle-earth is one of the most famous worlds to escape to and one of the most epic adventure tales ever written.

 It follows Bilbo, Frodo, Gollum and Aragon, among many others, on their various journeys to essentially save their world from evil.

 Many people have seen the films but the books offer so much more, and with four main books this may be the perfect place to start your quest for pure escapism!

 Guards!
 Guards! – The Discworld Series – Sir Terry Pratchett

 Pratchett is an expert storyteller whose books and characters develop throughout the series.
-He often takes a subject, (for example music, the industrial revolution, women in the armed forces, racial tensions etc.) then spins a tale around it that will make you laugh without losing track of the underlying messages.
+He often takes a subject (for example, music, the industrial revolution, women in the armed forces, racial tensions etc.) and then spins a tale around it that will make you laugh without losing track of the underlying messages.